Radcliffe Line: Gurdaspur District

-The Gurdaspur district was administratively subdivided into four tehsils: Shakargarh and Pathankot tehsils to the north, and Gurdaspur and Batala tehsils to the south.
-Of the four, only the Shakargarh tehsil, which was separated from the rest of the district by the Ravi river and was the biggest in size, was awarded to Pakistan.
+The Gurdaspur district was divided geographically by the Ravi River, with the Shakargarh tehsil on its west bank, and Pathankot, Gurdaspur and Batala tehsils on its east bank.
+The Shakargarh tehsil, the biggest in size, was awarded to Pakistan.
 (It was subsequently merged into the Narowal district of West Punjab.)
-The Gurdaspur, Batala and Pathankot tehsils became part of India's East Punjab state.
+The three eastern tehsils were awarded to India.
+(Pathankot was eventually made a separate district in East Punjab.)
 The division of the district was followed by a population transfer between the two nations, with Muslims leaving for Pakistan and Hindus and Sikhs arriving from there.

 The entire district of Gurdaspur had a bare majority of 50.2% Muslims.
-(In the `notional' award attached to the Indian Independence Act, all of Gurdaspur district was marked as Pakistan with a 51.14% Muslim majority.
+(In the 'notional' partition line attached to the Indian Independence Act, all of Gurdaspur district was marked as Pakistan with a 51.14% Muslim majority.
 In the 1901 census, the population of Gurdaspur district was 49% Muslim, 40% Hindu, and 10% Sikh.)
 The Pathankot tehsil was predominantly Hindu while the other three tehsils were Muslim majority.
 In the event, only Shakargarh was awarded to Pakistan.

-Radcliffe explained that the reason for deviating from the notional award in the case of Gurdaspur was that the headwaters of the canals that irrigated the Amritsar district lay in the Gurdaspur district and it was important to keep them under one administration.
-Lord Wavell had stated in February 1946 that Gurdaspur had to go with the Amritsar district, and the latter could not be in Pakistan due to its Sikh religious shrines.
+Radcliffe explained that the reason for deviating from the notional partition line in the case of Gurdaspur was that the headwaters of the canals that irrigated the Amritsar district lay in the Gurdaspur district and it was important to keep them under one administration.
+Radcliffe might have sided with Lord Wavell's reasoning from February 1946 that Gurdaspur had to go with the Amritsar district, and the latter could not be in Pakistan due to its Sikh religious shrines.
 In addition, the railway line from Amritsar to Pathankot passed through the Batala and Gurdaspur tehsils.

 Pakistanis have alleged that the award of the three tehsils to India was a manipulation of the Award by Lord Mountbatten in an effort to provide a land route for India to Jammu and Kashmir.
-However, Shereen Ilahi points out that the land route to Kashmir was entirely within the Pathankot tehsil, which had a Hindu majority.
-The award of the Batala and Gurdaspur tehsils to India did not affect Kashmir.
+However, Shereen Ilahi points out that the land route to Kashmir was entirely within the Hindu-majority Pathankot tehsil.
+The award of the Batala and Gurdaspur tehsils to India did not affect the Kashmir land route.